2022–23 UEFA Nations League B

 The 2022–23 UEFA Nations League B was the second division of the 2022–23 edition of the UEFA Nations League, the third season of the international football competition involving the men's national teams of the 55 member associations of UEFA.

 Format

-League B consisted of 16 UEFA members ranked from 17–32 in the 2022–23 UEFA Nations League access list, split into four groups of four.
+League B consisted of 16 UEFA members ranked from 17 to 32 in the 2022–23 UEFA Nations League access list, split into four groups of four.
 Each team played six matches within their group, using the home-and-away round-robin format in June (quadruple matchdays) and September 2022 (double matchdays).
 The winners of each group were promoted to the 2024–25 UEFA Nations League A, and the fourth-placed team of each group were relegated to the 2024–25 UEFA Nations League C.

 Teams

 Team changes

-The following were the team changes of League B from the 2020–21 season:
+The following were the team changes in League B from the 2020–21 season:

 Seeding

 In the 2022–23 access list, UEFA ranked teams based on the 2020–21 Nations League overall ranking.
 The seeding pots for the league phase were confirmed on 22 September 2021, and were based on the access list ranking.

 The draw for the league phase took place at the UEFA headquarters in Nyon, Switzerland on 16 December 2021, 18:00 CET.
 Each group contained one team from each pot.
 For political reasons, Russia and Ukraine (due to the Russian military intervention in Ukraine) could not be drawn in the same group.
 Due to restrictions of excessive travel, Armenia, Israel and Iceland could not all be in the same group.